-June’s story will continue in the fourth instalment of Hulu’s dystopian drama The Handmaid’s Tale – although we may have a longer wait than usual, given the filming delays due to the global coronavirus pandemic.
+Filming has finally resumed on the fourth instalment of Hulu’s dystopian drama The Handmaid’s Tale starring Elisabeth Moss – although we’ll still have a longer wait than usual for its air-date, given the long delays due to the global coronavirus pandemic.

-The acclaimed series, starring Elisabeth Moss, is often cited for its troubling parallels between the series and real-life, but we may also see the show’s worldview shift following the global coronavirus pandemic.
+The acclaimed series is often cited for its troubling parallels between the series and real-life, but we may also see the show’s worldview shift following the global coronavirus pandemic.

-Moss has teased that the show would be changed slightly from its pre-pandemic version, before telling THR, “I have notes in my book about human contact and human touch, isolation versus community… all these themes are really already present in season four.”
+Moss has teased that the show would be changed slightly from its pre-pandemic version, before telling The Hollywood Reporter: “I have notes in my book about human contact and human touch, isolation versus community… all these themes are really already present in season four.”